All your holiday planning needs in one place, letting you book direct and benefit from official online rates

 The highest monolith in the eastern Mediterranean, the 460m tall limestone rock of Kalamos at the eastern end of the island constitutes Anafi’s most impressive natural sight.
 “The most terrifying rock in the world,” according to an 18th-century French traveller, it is particularly popular with experienced rappellers and climbers who have discovered Anafi.

 A part of Kalamos is the Cave of Drakontospilo, which can be reached only by footpath.
 It is a fascinating spectacle festooned with stalactites and stalagmites.
 Look out for the school of seals which, according to the locals, make frequent appearances in the area.

+With their wild beauty and clear waters, the beaches of Anafi offer a transfixing, crowd-free experience.
+Endless hours of fun and relaxation are at your disposal.
 On the south coast, you will find the sandy shores of Agios Nikolaos, Katsouni, and Klisidi.
 You can also swim in the turquoise waters of the endless beach of Roukounas, with its pebbly sand and tamaris, or the magnificent gold coasts of Flamourou and Prasies.